Innovation in Knowledge Communication

 Professor Cameron Neylon, CCAT Professor of Research Communications

-Associate Professor Tama Leaver, Internet Studies, MCASI
+Professor Tama Leaver, Internet Studies, MCASI

 Associate Professor Henry Siling Li, Dean International – China, MCASI; and Research Fellow, CCAT